 6 Things You Might Not Know About Ice Cream Sandwiches

-August 2 is National Ice Cream Sandwich Day, and this year marks the delicious delicacy's 120th birthday.
+August 2 is National Ice Cream Sandwich Day.
 But what exactly constitutes an ice cream sandwich?
-In America, it’s typically ice cream flanked between two chocolate wafer-like pieces with holes punched in them, but you can use biscuits, cookies, and a number of other treats as the "bread."
+In America, it’s typically ice cream flanked between two chocolate wafer-like pieces with holes punched in them, but you can use biscuits, cookies, and a number of other treats as the “bread.”

 In the beginning, vanilla was the standard flavor for the filling of an ice cream sandwich, but flavors evolved to include Neapolitan (chocolate, vanilla, strawberry), and nowadays every flavor under the sun.
-In honor of the holiday, and the 120th anniversary of the treat's invention, let's pay tribute to the iconic frozen novelty.
+In honor of the holiday, and let’s pay tribute to the iconic frozen novelty.

 1. New York City street vendors started selling ice cream sandwiches in the late 1800s.

 No one is sure of the exact date the ice cream sandwich was first invented, but food writer Jeri Quinzio told The Boston Globe that the earliest versions of them were called hokey pokeys and that street vendors were selling them on the Bowery in New York City at the turn of the 20th century.
 Back then, the humble sandwich was just ice cream held together with two pieces of paper.
 The cost of the frozen treat?
 One penny.